Skip to Content

 Learning to Read

 Learning to read is a complex process for young children that begins when a child is little.
-It is not a natural learning process, like speaking, but one that must be taught.
+It is not a natural process like speaking; it is a skill that must be taught.

 If you focus on building pre-reading skills through play during the early years right up to kindergarten, your children will find it much easier to learn the sounds and letters and start formal reading when the time is right.